Health-RI/health-ri-metadata/README.md

 ### [Relationship](https://w3c.github.io/dxwg/dcat/#Class:Relationship)

-An association class for attaching additional information to a relationship between DCAT Resources.
+An association class for attaching additional information to a relationship between DCAT Resources. <br><br>
+`Usage note`: This class is instantiated by the property "qualified relation" (`dcat:qualifiedRelation`) in other classes.
+Use this class to describe a relationship with another resource or dataset.
+Within the class, that resource is indicated, as well as the role this resource has in relation to the described one.
+The role is indicated based on a controlled vocabulary.

 #### Mandatory Properties